 - ∞Superb game viewing area with excellent sightings possible

-- ∞Guided bush walks are normally preferred in the cooler mornings
+- ∞Guided bush walks are preferable in the cooler mornings

-- ∞Afternoon game drives are the favoured choice to avoid the heat
+- ∞Afternoon game drives are better to avoid walking in the heat

 - ∞You're able to experience the best of both worlds for game viewing